usdoj-crt/crt-portal/crt_portal/README.md

  cf cups VCAP_SERVICES -p "{'SECRET_KEY': 'replace-with-your-secret-key'}"

-Need to ssh to run migrations and create superuser (will do this automatically in another PR)
+Need to ssh to create superuser (will do this automatically in another PR)